akshkr/akashnotes/data/machine_learning/decision_tree_basic.md

 ### Implementation

-Now let us look at our dataset and see how we can construct decision tree.
+Now let us look at our dataset and see how we can construct decision tree using covid dataset.

 1. Calculate the Information Gain of each feature.

 IG calculation for Fever:
-In this feature there are 8 rows having value YES and 6 rows having value NO.
+In this feature, 8 rows have the value YES, and 6 rows have the value NO.
 As shown below, in the 8 rows with YES for Fever, there are 6 rows having target value YES and 2 rows having target value NO.

 ```